Energy policy of India: Synergy with irrigation water pumping and hydropower stations

 Price history of silicon PV cells since 1977.
-The great thing about solar power is that it is a technology and not a fuel.
-It is unlimited and the more it is deployed the cheaper it would be.
-While the more limited fossil fuels are used, the more expensive they become.
+Solar power is a technology and not a fuel.
+It is unlimited, and the more it is deployed, the cheaper it will be.
+In contrast, the more limited fossil fuels are used, the more expensive they become.

 The major disadvantage of solar power (PV type only) is that it can not produce electricity during the nighttime and cloudy daytime also.
 In India, this disadvantage can be overcome by installing pumped-storage hydroelectricity stations to store the surplus electricity generated during the daytime for meeting the demand during the night hours.
 In addition to harnessing most of the water resources, the embankment canals originating from the coastal reservoirs would also be envisaged with pumped-storage hydroelectricity features to store the surplus electricity available during the daytime and reconvert to electricity during the nighttime.
 This is achieved by utilizing all the usable river waters by interlinking Indian rivers and envisaging coastal reservoirs.
 Also, all existing and future hydropower stations can be expanded with additional pumped-storage hydroelectricity units to cater nighttime electricity consumption.
 Most of the groundwater pumping power can be met directly by solar power during the daytime.
 To achieve food security, India needs to achieve water security which is possible only by energy security for harnessing its water resources.